abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 ## Conclusion

-That concludes the first part of the two part tutorial.
-We learned how to set up a Purescript project, how to access a postgres database and how to create a JSON REST API over the database.
+That concludes the first part of the two-part tutorial.
+We learned how to set up a Purescript project, how to access a Postgres database and how to create a JSON REST API over the database.
 The code till the end of this part can be seen in [github][10].
 In the next part, we'll learn how to do API validation, logging, database migrations and application configuration.

 [Nilenso]: https://nilenso.com
 [Purescript]: http://purescript.org